sebastiandedeyne/sebastiandedeyne.com/content/posts/how-to-schedule-posts-with-hugo-netlify-and-github-actions.md

 ---
-title: "How to schedule posts with Hugo, Netlify, and GitHub Actions"
+title: "How to schedule posts on a static Hugo site with Netlify and GitHub Actions"
 slug: how-to-schedule-posts-with-hugo-netlify-and-github-actions
 date: 2020-10-08T08:00:00+02:00
 categories: ["articles"]